mrismanaziz/Reforestation/README.md

-## What do you call a female snake. misssssssss
+## What do you call corn that joins the army?
+Kernel.